 The true character of the entire research process is, however, not expressed in the dissertation.
 The presentation does not follow the logic of a 'radical phenomenological presentation' in which the combined inductive/deductive research process becomes obvious through a chronologically organised presentation of the research process and its findings - theoretical and empirical - illustrating how and when different aspects of it 'happened' (Mac et al 2001).
 The presentation is instead a (traditional) linear one where problem formulation, method, theory, analysis and conclusion follow each other separately.
 This, while minimizing the transparency of the research process, focuses the presentation on the findings of the research rather than on the research process itself.
-The strategy of analysis is, in other ways, expressed in the written presentation of the cases, the analysis is presented as a cross case analysis where each section of the presentation is devoted to a separate cross case issue and where information from individual cases is distributed throughout the presentation (Yin 2003: 148).
+The strategy of analysis is, in other ways, expressed in the written presentation of the empirical study.
+Rather than a descriptive or a narrative presentation of each of the cases, the analysis is presented as a cross case analysis where each section of the presentation is devoted to a separate cross case issue and where information from individual cases is distributed throughout the presentation (Yin 2003: 148).
 Rather than a description of the cases, a categorisation of aspects of the cases and of the relations among them is presented.